picoxr/MicroWar/Documentation/PICO Motion Trackers.md

 For the part that involves feet we use the data we collect from **PICO Motion Trackers**.

 ## Related Scripts
-- `SwiftTrackerManager.cs`
+- `SwiftTrackerManager.cs`__
   SwiftTrackerManager is responsible for reading the body tracking data and updating the `Transforms` of the `GameObjects` which represent body parts in the game.
+In our case; those are left and right feet.
 - `TrackedBodyPart.cs`
 - `MotionTrackedObject.cs`
 - `HittableObject.cs`